How to Get from Lima to Machu Picchu (All Routes Explained)

 So whether you’re looking to travel from Lima to Cusco and onto Machu Picchu the quickest or cheapest way possible.
 Or looking to build your itinerary in the south of Peru, this guide has you covered.

-Here, you’ll find a detailed explanation of every part of the journey.
-There’s information on flying, buses, hiking, taking the train and tours.
+Here, you’ll find a detailed explanation of how to get to Machu Picchu from Lima.
+There’s information on flying, buses, hiking, taking the train and treks.
 Plus, where to stop along the way to have the best experience of Peru…

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.